- Accounting & Financial Reporting

 Entertainment Expenses are those expenses incurred while entertaining guests of the University and include events such as social and recreational activities, when a business discussion takes place immediately before, during or after the event.
 Entertainment expenses must be approved IN ADVANCE by the employee's immediate supervisor.
 Entertainment expenses are unallowable on federally-sponsored agreements.

 Required Documentation - Business & Entertainment:

 Original receipts such as an itemized bill, credit card receipt, cash register receipt, or American Express statement are acceptable receipts.
 (Every effort should be made to obtain an itemized receipt from restaurant establishments.)
-However, for expenditures under $25, a restaurant tear tab may be submitted as supporting documentation of the expense.
-The tear tab must contain the name of the restaurant, date, total amount and the signature of the claimant (faculty/staff member).
+However, for expenditures $25 and under, no receipt is required.

 To be in compliance with IRS regulations, the following information must be included on employee expense reports as support for all business meal and entertainment expenses:

 - Name, company, and business relationship of all attendees